 The State Department has created a 24-hour public hotline for Americans abroad who are impacted by the COVID-19 crisis.
 For callers in the U.S. and Canada, the number is 888-407-4747.
 For those dialing from overseas, the number is 202-501-4444.
 Travelers are also strongly encouraged to enroll in the State Department’s Smart Traveler Enrollment Program (STEP) to receive alerts and make it easier to locate them in an emergency.

+Before traveling domestically, learn about how COVID-19 is spreading in your region and the region you are traveling to.
 Avoiding discretionary travel, shopping trips and social visits is also recommended.

 Direct stimulus payment resources and FAQs